FREQUENTLY ASKED QUESTIONS

 Reserving a spot requires a deposit per week, per camper.
 Standard deposit fees are $25/week for camp.
 Deposit fees apply toward the total of weekly camp fee.

 - A $25 deposit can be paid for each week that you would like your child(s) to attend camp.

 - Paying a deposit is the only way to guarantee that your child(s) will have a reserved spot for camp.

 - Please keep in mind, camps do fill up each summer!

 - If the remainder of the balance is not paid by the due date, it will result in the forfeiture of the deposit and camp spot.
-For example, payment for the first week of camp beginning June 20 is due the Wednesday before, June 15.

 - Deposits are non-refundable or transferable.